martees/Video_analysis_PhD_2022/README.md

 ## Project structure

+### Generating_data_tables directory
+> #### generate_trajectories.py
+> _Functions to make trajectories.csv in path_
+This contains function to preanalyze our trajectories.
+Goes into our data folders, takes the "traj.csv", mixes them all into too big of a table, and then computes worm position and speed.

+> #### generate_controls.py
+> _Functions to make control subfolders inside the folders
+> corresponding to control conditions_
+> Will take our existing control plates, and make new controls out of it, one corresponding to each patch layout used in our experiments.

+>#### generate_results.py
+> _Functions to generate results_per_id, results_per_plate and
+> results.csv in path_
+> This contains trajectory analysis functions (compute number of visited patches, stuff like that).
+Will extract and save the trajectories in "trajectories.csv" Run analyses on these trajectories, and save the results in a table in the original path inputted by the user, named "results.csv".

+> #### main.py
+> _Go there to actually generate the data tables_
+> Will orchestrate all previously described "generate_XXX.py"
+> functions, curate the data and save everything in
+> clean_trajectories.csv and clean_results.csv.

+### Parameters directory
+> #### param.py
+> Contains global parameters, for easier editing, as well as a pipeline to generate a lot of condition and graphical-related dictionaries (to go from condition number to distance, density, color, etc.)

+> #### patch_coordinates
+>_Contains the x,y coordinates of our patches as extracted from our pipetting robot scripts_

+### Scripts directory
+Contains scripts for performing specific analyses.
+They call functions from other files, but are not meant to be called for (if a script is that useful, it's integrated in the main pipeline).

-### param.py
+### Main directory
-_Contains global parameters, for easier editing._

-### find_data.py
+>#### find_data.py
-_Contains the auxiliary functions related to finding the data in a specific path, and reformatting it to dataframes._
+>_Contains the auxiliary functions related to finding the data in a specific path, and reformatting it to dataframes._
 Converts .mat files to a pandas dataframe, containing tracking ID, trajectory, and folder name.
 Trajectories are in the following format: [[x0, x1, ..., xN], [y0, y1, ..., yN]] (xi and yi being respectively the x and y coordinates of the individual at time i).